Jane Martin Poetry Prize

-Now in its 13th year, this national prize for young poets is a key part of the College’s support for poetry and will be of interest to all those who are serious about literary excellence.
+Now in its 14th year, this national prize for young poets is a key part of the College’s support for poetry and will be of interest to all those who are serious about literary excellence.
 The competition is judged by experts drawn from across the literary world and academia.
-In 2022, the panel of judges was led by Parwanna Fayyaz and Claudine Toutoungi.
+In 2023, the panel of judges was led by Rebecca Watts and Adam Crothers.

 The winner receives a cash prize of £700 and will have an opportunity to give a reading at a celebratory event at Girton College, at which the prize will be awarded.
 There will also be a second prize of £300 cash.

 We are pleased to announce that the Jane Martin Poetry Prize competition for 2024 is now open.
 The competition will be judged by experts drawn from across the literary world and academia.
 We are thrilled that this year the panel will be led by two judges – Abigail Parry and Bohdan Piasecki.

 Building on the success of previous years, the 2024 winner will receive not just a cash prize of £700, but the opportunity to give a reading at the celebratory event, at which the prize will be awarded.
 There will also be a second cash prize of £300.

 The competition opened on the 25 January and closes on 15 March 2024 at noon.